Android system bars

 Set a navigation style

-Android handles all visual protection of the user interface in gesture navigation mode or in the button modes.
+Android handles visual protection of the user interface in gesture navigation mode and in the button modes.

 • Gesture navigation mode: The system applies dynamic color adaptation, in which the contents of the system bars change color based on the content behind them.
 In the following example, the handle in the navigation bar changes to a dark color if it's placed above light content, and vice versa.